 3. Set expectations from the start

-Just as with any relationship, you need to set expectations on what each party can expect and requires from each other for a successful relationship.
-This means both large scale and the details of communication and response.
+As with any relationship, you need to set expectations on what each party can expect and require from each other for a successful relationship.
+This means both large-scale and the details of communication and response.

 Don’t oversell your services.
 Even though it is tempting to oversell your services to give a potential client more confidence in your firm, it will be disastrous if they find out you have sold them a dummy.
 Remember the advice: “If you have it, flaunt it.
 If you don’t, don’t.”
-Therefore, when you point to an “established” area of activity, ensure you have enough staff and resources to deliver.
-A single person with experience (or several people without experience) does not constitute a practice.
+Therefore, when you point to an “established” activity area, ensure you have enough staff and resources to deliver.
+A single person with experience (or several without experience) does not constitute a practice.

 Building a culture and a core team.
 Obviously, it is essential to have a core team to keep the business moving.
-Aim at hiring people who are resourceful and self-starters – people who can find their own answers and who enjoy the excitement of doing something new.
-Establish with your team a core set of values you want them to embrace and maintain, as well as a set of remote work guidelines.
+Aim at hiring people who are resourceful and self-starters – people who can find answers and enjoy the excitement of doing something new.
+Establish with your team a core set of values you want them to embrace and maintain and a set of remote work guidelines.
 Also, their working environment should help motivate them.
 Think of fun events in and outside the office, employee recognition, and professional development opportunities.

 For a small firm, it is important to subcontract when extra resources are needed.
-This gives you much more flexibility for managing projects, and also when heading for lean times.
-When a client sees a solid number of people on their account (they don’t have to know unless they ask), then a certain number of those people are actually subcontractors.
+This gives you much more flexibility for managing projects and also when heading for lean times.
+When a client sees a solid number of people on their account (they don’t have to know unless they ask), then a certain number are subcontractors.

 4. Maximize efficiency through tools and technology